 Cheques should be made payable to EducationMatters and mailed to us at the Education Centre (your school can also send them through inter-office mail).
-Ideally, cash should be deposited in your Society bank account then either transferred using the online payment form or sent over as a cheque.
+Ideally, cash should be deposited in your Society bank account then either transferred electronically or sent over as a cheque.
 Keep a spreadsheet of donor names, addresses, contact details, and donation amount and we’ll manually issue tax receipts to them in office.

 Join the community in Calgary and help enhance educational opportunities for our students.Donate Now!